Thinking about customising your motorcycle? Once a bike has left the factory, any changes you make to the standard specs are classed as modifications.

 Do your research

-The key, as ever, is to shop around for motorbike insurance, including details of the modifications you have made to your motorbike, as this will ensure you get the right policy for you.
+The key, as ever, is to shop around for motorcycle insurance, including details of the modifications you have made to your motorbike, as this will ensure you get the right policy for you.

 And, if you want to try and keep down the cost of cover, there are some simple steps you can take, such as protecting your bike with a lock or tracker device and parking it in a secure garage at night.